 01 of 10

 No surprise here: Amsterdam, the capital of the Netherlands, is the most populous city in the country, with over three-quarter million inhabitants.
 Located in the province of North Holland, it shares the province with other major cities such as Haarlem and Zaanstad (best known as the city of Zaanse Schans).
 All of these are situated in the heart of the Randstad, a conurbation in the western Netherlands with a population of 7.1 million residents - almost half of the nation's 16.6 million inhabitants.
-For a picture of the city's diversity, start with some of these broad resources.

 02 of 10